Viewer Rating

 A divorced dad and his ex-con brother resort to a desperate scheme in order to save their family's farm in West Texas.

 Hell or High Water does not feature any identifiable LGBTQ+ characters or themes.
-The narrative is entirely focused on the struggles of the main characters within a crime and family drama context, without any elements related to queer identity or experiences.
+The narrative focuses on a crime drama set in West Texas, with no elements related to queer identity or experiences present in the story.

 The movie does not contain any action or adventure elements.